fbid/Storyteller-Soa-Project/README.md

 # Storyteller

-:musical_note: *A full stack web app built with Angular2, Express and MongoDB .*
+🖋 *A full stack web app built with Angular2, Express and MongoDB .*

 &nbsp;
 &nbsp;